Jump to navigation

 The M.S.E. program has a strong research focus reflected in the requirement of a master’s thesis.
 The M.S.E. is usually completed within two academic years of full-time study.
 Financial support in the form of a research or a teaching assistantship is available for students enrolled in this program.
-By the second term of study, a committee consisting of the adviser and one additional faculty member is formed to guide and supervise the candidate in his or her research.
-Candidates must prepare and submit an acceptable thesis as well as present an open seminar on their research.

 In addition, coursework in applied and computational mathematics is required of all CEE students.